Where to eat and drink at Bugis

 If it’s nasi briyani and murtabak you crave, there are fewer better places to satisfy those cravings than at Zam Zam.
 While we’re not big fans of the grungy shop house space (and the lingering grease in the air), it’s a small sacrifice to pay.
 The crispy mutton murtabak ($5) delivers indescribable pleasure and the fragrant biryani (from $6) – cooked Hyderabadi dum style together with the succulent meat – is exactly how we like it.

 While nasi ambeng is currently enjoying a resurgence in the heartlands, Mamanda’s authentic version of this celebratory Javanese dish remains our pick.
-Located at the historic Sultan Gate, the restaurant’s palatial surroundings – it is housed in a mansion built in 1840 that was once home to Tengku Mahmud – befits this traditional meal of different meats and vegetables, like beef rendang, urap and sambal goreng served in a dulang (tray) and surrounded by a large mould of rice.
+Located at the historic Sultan Gate, the restaurant’s palatial surroundings – it is housed in a mansion built in 1840 that was once home to Tengku Mahmud – befits this traditional meal of different meats and vegetables, like beef rendang, urap and sambal goreng served in a dulang (tray) and surrounded by a large mound of rice.

 If there’s one new-old bar to check out in the area, it has to be Atlas.
 If not for the space – where else will you find a 45-foot-high ceiling decorated in elaborate Art Deco style – than for its extensive drink menu (it goes for about 60 pages, give or take) with over 250 Champagnes stocked, and 1,000 gins all prettily displayed in a floor-to-ceiling gin tower.
 While it’s all a little overwhelming, thankfully the plush leather seating is perfect for sinking into as you ponder your tipple of choice.
 We’re just glad they’ve gotten rid of the wine ‘angels’ – this makeover could not be more perfect, or overdue.